eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - cd `Algorithms/NewAlgorithms/`

 - Create the files .h and .cpp in `cpp/Algorithms`.
-We have added, as an example, ZeroImpute.h and ZeroImpute.h to the same folder
+We have added an example of ZeroImpute.h and ZeroImpute.h to the folder.
     - `ZeroImpute.h` contains the class `ZeroImpute`
     - `ZeroImpute.cpp`contains the recovery function  `ZeroImpute::ZeroImpute_Recovery()`